greim/smallfsm/README.md

-This grew out of an attempt to build an HTML5 video API.
+This grew out of an experimental attempt to build an HTML5 video API.
 A video is a complex, stateful object that can be interacted with differently depending on which state it's currently in.
 Plus, I needed to tie in metrics, so it wasn't enough just to know when it was playing, I also needed to know if it had been played from the beginning or resumed after pause, etc. I finally decided a finite state machine was the only to keep sanity in the code.
 I don't know if this is a Proper finite state machine implementation that would satisfy the compsci elite, but I like it because it feels "eventy" and it does what I need.

 usage example 1, basic example: